jast92/corona-impact-on-DE-music/README.md

 ## Project Intro

 2020 was a year of drastic changes due to the worldwide Corona health crisis.
 The life of all people around the world has been affected by this crisis.
 I wanted to know whether this crisis has left a footstamp on the German mainstream music in audio or lyrics.
-For this purpose I looked at Top 100 charts released between January and November of the years 2018-2020 to find out which kinds of songs were consumed most by Germans.
+For this purpose I looked at Top 100 charts released between the years 2018-2020 to find out which kinds of songs were consumed most by Germans.

 ### Methods Used
 * Webscraping / API